 Thankfully, obtaining a Chinese visa will grant you free access to 85% of the country, but naturally it’s that remaining 15% that might cause you concern.

-So are there places that are just flat off-limits?
-What are the places in China that require a travel permit?And finally, how does a traveler go about getting an official travel permit for any of these places?
+- How does a traveler go about getting an official travel permit for any of these areas of China?

 Which Places in China are “Off-Limits”